jcchikikomori/php7-starter/README.md

 * Currently using [SB-Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) front-end template.
 You can replace them easily with bower!
 (Don't forget to check Headers & Footers!)
 * .example files might help you handle 3rd-party assets (config.php is included in Installation)

-### This is not recommended for very large projects, you may use this on your small projects like a portfolio website, etc.
+### This is not recommended for very very large projects, you may use this on your small projects like a portfolio website or test your skills, etc.

 ## Requirements
 * Apache-based web servers or any with .htaccess & RewriteEngine support